SASAH – A Transformative Experience

 The First Year

-All students in SASAH register for Arts & Humanities 1020E.
+All students in SASAH register for SASAH 1020E.
 Team-taught by the School’s Research Fellows, this course is a thematic and historical survey of representative fields and topics within the Faculty of Arts and Humanities.
-The course will introduce students to the study of culture, and modes of scholarly and public engagement and their central place in societies.
-Assignments will emphasize scholarly rigour, critical thinking, and advanced communication skills, as well as introduce the principles of experiential learning.
+SASAH Fellows are invited to test-drive innovative and experimental approaches to course designs tailored to our smaller class sizes.
+This year-long course introduces students to the study of culture, modes of scholarly and public engagement, and their central place in societies.
+Assignments emphasize scholarly rigour, critical thinking, and advanced communication skills, as well as introduce the principles of experiential learning.

 Second to Fourth Years